SinisterSpatula/RetroflagGpiGuides/README.md

 ![Logo Image](https://sinisterspatula.github.io/RetroflagGpiGuides/images/GuidesBanner.png)

 > News: Pegasus Front End guide and new gpiOS modified theme, checkout the [Video](https://www.youtube.com/watch?v=O-kbEcsxYrM).
 Screenshots from your Gpi, Cloud sync saves, Spotify on Gpi, Boot Logo Pack, revised safeshutdown, Added Pico-8 guide,  Fixed discord link.
 Added N64 to emulators chart.
 Added theme links.
+Started a sister site: [MiSTer How-To's](https://sinisterspatula.github.io/MiSTer-Howto/)

 > If you would like to add to these guides, create a fork of them on github, add your modifications, then make a pull request to send your changes and additions to be merged, here:  [Github Repository Link.](https://github.com/SinisterSpatula/RetroflagGpiGuides)